 Etiobhio Samuel: My business Idea came from suggestions from fellow colleagues who knew I was very good at this and urged me to turn it to a business outfit.
 Initially, I had taken it strictly as a hobby.
-I knew I wouldn’t have much time to follow my medical career and do art at the same time and so I began training young students in this field who are even better than me right now.
+I began training young students in this field who are even better than me right now.
 I currently have 15 employees.

 TEF: Tell us more about your art business, Magnum Arts

 ES: Magnum Arts is strictly involved in Portrait painting especially using the pastel medium.
 We paint and frame accordingly and try to meet clients’ needs as quickly as possible.
 We are also involved in training young talents in this field and sponsoring up to university level.
 The company has made portraits for a couple of Nigerian Celebrities in the movie and music industry.
 Top for us is the portrait presented to President Muhammadu Buhari at the Aso Villa.

 TEF: How does your company help the community where it is located

 ES: Magnum Arts is involved in the training and empowerment of young artists.
 We plan to establish art clubs in various secondary schools of the state where we are based- Edo State.
 We organize inter university art contests of which cash prices given out to winners.